-U.S. Coast Guard Launches Rescue After Boat Catches Fire Off California
+U.S. Coast Guard Searches For Dozens Missing After Diving Boat Catches Fire

-The U.S. Coast Guard launched a rescue operation to save more than 30 people after a boat caught fire near Santa Cruz Island, Calif., early Monday.
+The U.S. Coast Guard launched a rescue operation to save 34 people after a boat caught fire near Santa Cruz Island, Calif., early Monday.

 "The vessel was reported as being on fire," the Coast Guard said in a tweet, adding that crew members working on the 75-foot boat have been rescued.